dreamscale-io/talk/README.md

 ## Specificiation:
 - Store socket and session for torchie clients
 - use -> https://github.com/wcamarao/session.socket.io
-- Create socket layer for server commands and messaging
+- Create socket layer for talkServer commands and messaging
 - Create API for broadcast notification to all clients
 - Create API for private notification to a specific client
 - Create API for private message to a specific client